anzusystems/common-admin/docs/editor/nodes/embed-audio/index.md

 # embedAudio

 ## Features
-- User can insert audio from DAM using select dialog with filters.
+- user can insert audio from DAM using filterable dialog

 ## Node schema